hilwinNorm/YokaiWatchWebsite_Comp/README.md

 ├── YoKaiInfoPage.html # Page used to show the info on a clicked yokai

+├── YokaiData.html # Page that contains all of Yokai Attacks and Skills

 ├── Content/

 │   ├── CSS/  # Stylesheets